By Iris Craige, Assistant Director of Policy and Advocacy

 March 18, 2026

 On March 24, the Los Angeles City Council’s Planning and Land Use (PLUM) Committee will vote on a proposed Vacation Rental Ordinance (VRO).
 From SAJE’s perspective, the reasons to oppose this proposed ordinance are clear: it would expand an industry that is already taking rental housing off the market, displacing tenants, and making Los Angeles less affordable, as we have previously documented.
-The Vacation Rental Ordinance would only exacerbate these existing harms.

 This ordinance presents City Council members with a choice: protect housing for residents, or expand a system that prioritizes corporate platforms and real estate speculation.
 For SAJE, the answer is clear—housing should be for people, not profit.